-Amira, our hero uses poetry and illustrations to catapult the reader into her culture, dreams, family, geo-political conflict, all while preserving the innocence of a young reader.
-Pulsing with rhythm, laughter and reality, this book offers the complete saturation of a deep cross-cultural experience.
+Amira, our hero uses poetry and illustrations to catapult the reader into her culture, dreams, family, geopolitical conflict, all while preserving the innocence of a young reader.
+Pulsing with rhythm, laughter, and reality, this book offers the complete saturation of deep cross-cultural experience.
 A School Library Journal Book of the Year it gets pride of place on my shelf for diversity, handling of conflict and unique engagement for the reader.
 A great book for girls.

 “By 2010, Texas had the second-largest Vietnamese population in the U.S. — 210,000.
 The Dallas-Fort Worth-Arlington area had the fourth-largest Vietnamese population among U.S. metro areas, with 71,839 people, according to the 2010 census.”
 Dallas Morning News, 2015

-Masterful story telling and deep culturally empathy transport our reader across time and space into the adventure of Tree-ear.
-Hard-work, loyalty and the intricacies of Korean culture are fleshed out in this big hearted tale of dreams vs. reality.
+Masterful storytelling and deep cultural empathy transport our reader across time and space into the adventure of Tree-ear.
+Hard-work, loyalty and the intricacies of Korean culture are fleshed out in this big-hearted tale of dreams vs. reality.

 A fan of Trevor Noah’s, South African stand-up comedy, I bought this book on Audible simply to hear this gifted story-teller weave me a tale of hilarity when cultures collide.
-In reality, I found a gripping, intense account of the modern South African history of racial apartheid told with humor, honesty and heart.
+In reality, I found a gripping, intense account of the modern South African history of racial apartheid told with humor, honesty, and heart.
 Trevor Noah is the product of a Swiss father and a Xhosa mother.
 Their relationship is a crime and his birth defies all the rules.
 The result is a deeply moving, gut-wrenchingly funny, take on real-life triumphing over human cruelty.
 Warning-some language, but in keeping with the intensity of the story.
-A must read for 2017!
+A must-read for 2017!
+Update: YOUNG READER EDITION

-The first in the Aimee Leduc series that is thoughtfully constructed in masterfully told.
-In each book, Black combines a Parisian neighborhood with all of its history and a modern day political problem.
-This one focuses on anti-semitisim facing France’s Jewish community in WWII and today.
-Aimee has all the color and attitude of a dynamic detective with Parisian sense of history and style.
-A must read if you plan to travel to Paris or simply want to escape into the City of Lights through a good book.
+The first in the Aimee Leduc series is thoughtfully constructed in masterfully told.
+In each book, Black combines a Parisian neighborhood with all of its history and a modern-day political problem.
+This one focuses on anti-Semitism facing France’s Jewish community in WWII and today.
+Aimee has all the color and attitude of a dynamic detective with a Parisian sense of history and style.
+A must-read if you plan to travel to Paris or simply want to escape into the City of Lights through a good book.

 Although all the names are changed in this touching glimpse into the life of an American missionary in Afghanistan, the anecdotal story-telling takes you past the foreign and into the hearts of the Afghan people.
 You feel the bite of the cold weather, the sting of hardship and hunger, the overwhelming experience of being a woman in this harsh land but the sweetness of the tea and laughter saturate this book.

-Our latest neighborhood, bookclub adventure this Japanese sensation is a unique peak into Asian culture and what it can teach us about living with less.
-Kondo has liberated hundreds of Japanese from being ruled by their things or waste a life time organizing overwhelming closets, drawers and lives.
-I wish the translator had uses synonyms for tidying, it gets very redundant.
-The author is definitely a quirky character but she has passion and a valuable point.
-It’s a quick read that may help you stream-line your life giving you time for reading or travel . .
+Our latest neighborhood, bookclub adventure this Japanese sensation is a unique peek into Asian culture and what it can teach us about living with less.
+Kondo has liberated hundreds of Japanese from being ruled by their things or waste a lifetime organizing overwhelming closets, drawers, and lives.
+I wish the translator had used synonyms for tidying, it gets very redundant.
+The author is definitely a quirky character but she has a passion and a valuable point.
+It’s a quick read that may help you streamline your life giving you time for reading or travel.

 Read any globetrotting books lately?